-- Governments and donors should invest in the COVID-19 Solidarity Response Fund to ensure low- and middle-income countries can receive needed assistance. - Governments and donors should invest in the Working for Health Multipartner Trust Fund to ensure a sustainable workforce is able to deliver essential services; spark economic growth; and prevent, detect, and respond to disease outbreaks.

-- Push for financing from the World Bank and other multilateral funds (including Global Fund and Global Financing Facility) and financing institutions to prioritize needs of and support to frontline health workers. - Governments and donors should join the WHO COVAX alliance to ensure that people in all corners of the world, including frontline health workers, get access to a safe and reliable COVID-19 vaccine once it is available. - Take part in global campaigns to honor frontline health workers and amplify their stories, including 2021: The Year of the Health and Care Worker recently declared by the WHO and the World Health Assembly.
+- Governments and donors should invest in the COVID-19 Solidarity Response Fund to ensure low- and middle-income countries can receive needed assistance. - Governments and donors should invest in the Working for Health Multipartner Trust Fund to ensure a sustainable workforce is able to deliver essential services; spark economic growth; and prevent, detect, and respond to disease outbreaks. - Push for financing from the World Bank and other multilateral funds (including Global Fund and Global Financing Facility) and financing institutions to prioritize needs of and support to frontline health workers. - Governments and donors should join the WHO COVAX alliance to ensure that people in all corners of the world, including frontline health workers, get access to a safe and reliable COVID-19 vaccine once it is available. - Take part in global campaigns to honor frontline health workers and amplify their stories, including 2021: The Year of the Health and Care Workers.

-Global Health Security Agenda (GHSA) targets and focus on the global frontline health workforce
+Global Health Security Agenda (GHSA) targets and focus on the global health workforce

-Amend the GHSA Workforce Development Action Package target for health workforce to be inclusive of all cadres of health workers, with an emphasis on frontline providers in remote/neglected communities.
+Amend the GHSA Workforce Development Action Package target for health workforce to encompass all cadres of health workers, with an emphasis on frontline providers in remote/neglected communities.
 The target should focus on population access to providers with International Health Regulations competency, rather than a provider ratio for particular cadres.
 It should also include adequate financing for priority health workforce strengthening efforts.

-The Frontline Health Workers Coalition is an alliance of United States-based organizations working together to urge greater and more strategic investments in frontline health workers in low- and middle-income countries as a cost-effective way to save lives and foster a healthier, safer, and more prosperous world.
+The Frontline Health Workers Coalition is an alliance of US-based organizations urging greater and more strategic investments in frontline health workers in low- and middle-income countries as a cost-effective way to save lives and foster a healthier, safer, and more prosperous world.

-For more information please contact Carol Bales at cbales@intrahealth.org.
+For more information please contact David Bryden at dbryden@intrahealth.org.